logo for injury-settlement-guide.com

 Why you may not get your full bodily injury settlement...

 Remember earlier on, when we were discussing the issue of fault?
 Fault, negligence, liability...all of these issues come back into play.
 Your case is more than just calculating money.
-You've got to establish liability.
+You have to establish liability.

 When you file a bodily injury claim, you must show that the liability lies entirely on the other party.
 Don’t get caught off guard if you can’t do this.
 It isn’t always possible.
 Some say it’s less common that an accident is entirely the defendant's fault.